 Guidelines for Contributors

-Pennsylvania Angler & Boater (PA&B), published bimonthly, is the official fishing and boating magazine of the Pennsylvania Fish & Boat Commission, and in turn, the voice of the Commonwealth in matters related to fishing and boating, and to protecting, conserving and enhancing the state's water resources.
-PA&B is a 64-page four-color self-cover with no advertising.
-About 40 percent of the magazine is freelance-written.
+Published bi-monthly, Pennsylvania Angler & Boater (PAA&B), is the official fishing and boating magazine of Pennsylvania.
+As the Pennsylvania Fish & Boat Commission’s state agency publication, it is the voice of the Commonwealth concerning matters related to fishing and boating, and to protecting, conserving and enhancing the state's aquatic resources.
+PAA&B is a 64-page four-color self-cover with no advertising.
+Approximately, 80 percent of the magazine’s content is supported through contributions by non-Commission authors and photographers.

-The best way to determine our needs is to read and study past issues.
-If you send us a 9x12 envelope affixed with first-class postage for 9 ounces, we'll send you a sample copy.
-You'll also find several years' worth of selected issue content on the Commission's web site (Angler & Boater index page).
+The best way to determine editorial and visual needs is to review past issues.
+If you send us a 9” x 12” envelope affixed with first-class postage for 9 ounces, we'll send you a sample copy of the magazine.
+You'll also find an online archive of past issues on the Commission's website at www.fishandboat.com/angon.htm.

 Here is a partial list of our needs: